mrnninster/The_Plug/README.md

 ## SUPPORT
 - At the moment the API end points are able to handle images, list of values or integers **POSTED VIA POSTMAN** to the end points, *GET* request are not allowed.

-- A limit of 20mb per model has been placed on eaxh instance of the model.

 - We are only currenly providing support for the TENSORFLOW lITE FILES('.tflite') and the normal KERAS architecture('.h5')

+- A limit of 20mb per model has been placed on eaxh instance of the model, because of this TFLite models are highly advised.

 - Code snippets for integration into your webapps will be made available in this repo as well.